 The battle of trucks between General Motors and Chrysler saw the Silverado outscoring the Ram in several key areas.
 For instance, the Silverado has a larger cargo bed and is able to tow a heavy trailer.
 Likewise the Silverado delivers the best fuel economy in the class at 16 mpg overall.
 Consumer Reports also cited the Silverado's built-in, rear bumper steps and lower step-in height.

-The magazine, however, noted that the Ram is a much better choice if you’re looking a pickup truck for everyday commuting.
+Consumer Reports, however, noted that the Ram is a much better choice if you’re looking a pickup truck for everyday commuting.
 The magazine’s editors cited Ram's coil spring rear suspension, better seats, nicer interior and more intuitive ergonomics and controls.
 Consumer Reports tested a four-wheel drive Silverado powered by a 5.3-liter V-8 engine mated six-speed automatic transmission.

-The Silverado returned 11 mpg city, 23 highway and 16 combined.
+Silverado returned 11 mpg city, 23 highway and 16 combined.
 The magazine tested a Ram powered by a 5.7-liter Hemi V-8 engine paired to an eight-speed automatic transmission.
 It returns 10 mpg city, 21 highway and 15 combined.
 Consumer Reports -- which tested the pickup trucks at its test track and on public roads – did not include the Ford F-150, since it will be all-new for 2015.